RonAlon8/Apartment-system-project/README.md

 - Pointers and dynamic assignments.
 - Linked lists.
 - Multi-file programs.
-- Text and binary filesץ
+- Text and binary files.

 ## Our project: